brownieboy/react-bootstrap-slider/README.md

 #### jQuery

 The bootstrap-slider component - and, therefore, react-bootstrap-slider - will work with jQuery if it detects it in your project setup, but it is _not_ a requirement.
 It works fine without jQuery.
 However, if you are using Webpack or Browserify to build your project, you may get a "missing dependency" build error if jQuery is not present.
 This is a known, upstream issue in bootstrap-slider.
 Please see [How do I exclude the optional JQuery dependency from my build?](https://github.com/seiyria/bootstrap-slider#how-do-i-exclude-the-optional-jquery-dependency-from-my-build) on the Bootstrap Slider's Readme for how you can workaround this issue.
+You can also see how I did it by inspecting the /examples/config/webpack.config.js file and searching for "jQuery".

 You must also ensure that you have included bootstrap-slider's CSS file in your build, otherwise the control will be blank!
 You'll also need Bootstrap's own CSS file too, of course.
 If you're using Webpack, which you will be if you have a Create React App based project, then you can import the CSS file directly into your build, like so: